 POS Nation Blog » Latest Articles

-What is the Best Retail Inventory Method?
+What Is the Best Retail Inventory Method?

 You’ve heard all the scary statistics about how 20 percent of small businesses fail in their first year, but did you know there is a straightforward measure you can take to increase your retail store’s chance of survival?
 Proper inventory management and inventory software can improve cash flow, decrease loss, and help you gain a loyal customer base